Lattice-Data/lattice-tools/cxg_2.0.0_migration/README.md

 var_migrator.py was run to manipulate the h5ad from the Lattice S3 working/ directory by matching values in the index of var and raw.var, if present, to gene_symbols in the specified mapping file, and replacing with the corresponding gene_id.
 This tool also added other schema 2.0.0 requirements for var and raw.var, if present, before running cellxgene-schema validate and uploading the resulting file in the Lattice S3 final/ directory.

-Running checkfiles on an EC2 instance
+Running migration tools on an EC2 instance
 ----------------
-Create a new spot instance from the checkfiles template (r5ad.8xlarge)
+Create a new spot instance from the cxg template (r5ad.8xlarge)
 ```
 aws ec2 run-instances --launch-template LaunchTemplateName=cxg
 ```